mahmudstat/lectures/docs/02-prob.md

 Since $P(A)$ and $P(B)$ are both non-zero numbers, $P(A) \cdot P(B) \ne 0$

-$\therefore P(A \cap B) \ne 0$ , i.e, there are some common elements between the sets.
+$\therefore P(A \cap B) \ne 0$ , i.e., there are some common elements between the sets.

-Thus, independent events cannot be mutually exclusive, i.e, they would always have common elements.
+Thus, independent events cannot be mutually exclusive, i.e., they would always have common elements.

 Finally, in general, we can say: **Mutually exclsuive events are dependent events, while non mutually exclusive events may or may not be dependent.**